Daelin-Campleman/Quiz-Game/README.md

 The application will use it's own API in order to communicate with the database.

-[Express](https://expressjs.com/) and [Socket.io](https://socket.io/) will be used to serve the webpage and manage communication between plays and the server.
+[Express](https://expressjs.com/) and [Socket.io](https://socket.io/) will be used to serve the webpage and manage communication between players and the server.

 ## Requirements